peerdisk/rules/README.md

 Duration parsing is very flexible.

-A duration token consistens of a series of coefficient and unit tuples.
+A duration token consists of a series of coefficient/unit tuples.

-The coefficient must be positive, it may decimal.
+The coefficient must be positive.
+It may be decimal.

 The following units are available: